Get started on your college courses early by taking dual enroll classes at Cornerstone University.

 - Math: Placement exam required.

-- Spanish: Placement exam and interview required.
-Contact your admissions counselor for options regarding language placement.
+- Spanish: Placement exam and possible interview required.

 Cost is similar to local community colleges, but at CU you'll experience smaller class sizes, professors who really want to get to know you and classmates who share your love for Jesus.